-For the setting operations, see "Setting DME Wipe Modifiers" (page 391).
+For the setting operations, see "Setting DME Wipe Modifiers" (page 403).

-Direction: You can set the DME wipe direction to normal, reverse, or alternating normal/reverse (page 56), except for a key transition, which is always in normal/reverse mode.
+Direction: You can set the DME wipe direction to normal, reverse, or alternating normal/reverse (page 57), except for a key transition, which is always in normal/reverse mode.

-Border: You can apply a border or soft border (see page 57), except for DME wipes in the independent key transition control block with which this modifier cannot be used.
+Edge: You can apply a border or soft border (see page 58).
+For key DME wipes, however, this modifier cannot be used with any DME wipe patterns other than the user programmable DME wipe patterns.

-In the case of a user programmable DME pattern in which a border has already been applied to the effect, the behavior is as follows.
+In the case of those user programmable DME patterns for keys in which an edge has already been applied to the effect, the bahavior is as follows.

-- When the DME wipe border setting is on, only part of the border applied in the effect is enabled, and that portion can be adjusted. - When the DME wipe border setting is off, the border applied in the effect is enabled as is.
+- When the DME wipe edge setting is on, only part of the edge applied in the effect is enabled, and that portion can be adjusted (page 404). - When the DME wipe edge setting is off, the edge applied in the effect is enabled as is.